Logo

 In 1950, Red Auerbach took a position as the athletic director of Kutsher's Hotel in the Catskills, NY.

-Red Auerbach argued that the flashy Cousy lacked the poise necessary to make his team, taunting him as a "local yokel".
+Red Auerbach argued the flashy Cousy lacked the poise necessary to make his team, taunting him as a "local yokel".

 Red Auerbach traded away both Silas and Westphal because they wanted salary increases that would have made them higher earners than the best player on the Celtics, which was not acceptable to Auerbach.